Prompt Stealing Attacks Against Text-to-Image Generation Models: Conclusion

 \section{Conclusion}

-In this paper, we propose the first prompt stealing attack against the popular text-to-image generation models.
-A successful prompt stealing attack directly violates the intellectual property and privacy of prompt engineers.
-Also, it threatens the business model of prompt trading marketplaces.
+In this paper, we conduct the first investigation on prompt stealing attacks against text-to-image generation models.
+A successful prompt stealing attack directly violates the intellectual property of prompt engineers and threatens the business model of prompt marketplaces.
 In detail, we first collect a dataset \dataset and perform a large-scale measurement on it to show that a successful prompt stealing attack should consider a target prompt's subject as well as its modifiers.
-We then propose the first learning-based prompt stealing attack, \attack.
-Experimental results show that \attack outperforms the two baseline methods both quantitatively and qualitatively.
-We further make the first attempt to investigate the defense method against \attack.
+We then propose a simple yet effective prompt stealing attack, \attack.
+Experimental results show that \attack outperforms the three baseline methods both quantitatively and qualitatively.
+We also make attempts to defend against \attack.
 In general, our study shed light on the threats existing in the ecosystem created by the popular text-to-image generation models.

-We hope our results can provide guidance to the stakeholders to mitigate the risks.
-To facilitate research in this field, we will share our dataset and code.
+\mypara{Acknowledgments} We thank all anonymous reviewers for their constructive comments.
+This work is partially funded by the European Health and Digital Executive Agency (HADEA) within the project “Understanding the individual host response against Hepatitis D Virus to develop a personalized approach for the management of hepatitis D” (DSolve) (grant agreement number 101057917).

 \begin{small} \end{small}